Brazil–South Korea relations

-Brazil–South Korea relations refers to the diplomatic relations between the Federative Republic of Brazil and the Republic of Korea.
+Brazil–South Korea relations are the diplomatic relations between the Federative Republic of Brazil and the Republic of Korea.
 Both nations are members of the G20 and the United Nations.

+Brazil and South Korea have maintained multilateral relationships, including various cultural, diplomatic, and economic aspects.
+Brazil, South Korea's largest investment destination in Latin America, has more than 50,000 Koreans and 120 Korean companies.

 History

 In October 1959, Brazil and South Korea established diplomatic relations.
 In 1962, South Korea opened a resident embassy in Rio de Janeiro (its first in Latin America).
 In 1965, Brazil opened an embassy in Seoul.

 In 1962, the first masse migration from the Korean peninsula to Brazil occurred.
 Officials of the two countries struck a deal intended to ease unemployment in South Korea and develop farmlands in Brazil.
 Some of the immigrants did start out farming in Brazil when they first arrived, however, many saw no future in that and moved to the cities and became garment peddlers, and eventually began opening garment businesses throughout the country.
 More than 50,000 Brazilians are of Korean origin.

 In 1970, South Korean Prime Minister Baek Du-jin was sent to Brazil as a special envoy on behalf of President Park Chung-hee, paving the way to closer relations between the two nations.
 In 1996, South Korean President Kim Young-sam became the first South Korean head-of-government to pay an official visit to Brazil.

 In January 2001, Brazilian President Fernando Henrique Cardoso became the first Brazilian head-of-government to visit South Korea.
 While in South Korea, both nations signed an Agreement of Cooperation in the Peaceful uses of Nuclear Energy.
 There would be several more visits between leaders of both nations.

 In May 2018, Brazilian Foreign Minister Aloysio Nunes traveled to Seoul to initiate discussions for a possible Free trade agreement between Mercosur (for which Brazil is a member of) and South Korea.
 In October 2019, both nations celebrated 60 years of diplomatic relations.